-- Asking the student to be accountable in clarifying the reason for not completing the assignment; - Helping students develop better time-management skills; - Collaborating with other staff to prepare a calendar of major assignment dates for every class; - Planning for major assignments to be completed in stages, so that students are less likely to be faced with an all-or-nothing situation at the last minute; - Maintaining on-going communication with students and/or parents about due dates and late assignments, and scheduling conferences with parents if the problem persists; - In secondary schools, referring the student to the Student Success team or teacher; - Setting up a student contract; - Using counselling or peer tutoring to try to deal positively with problems; - Reviewing the need for extra support for English language learners; - Reviewing whether students require special education services; - Requiring the student to work with a school team to complete the assignment; - Providing alternative assignments or tests/exams where, in the teacher's professional judgement, it is reasonable and appropriate to do so: - Deducting marks for late assignments, up to and including the full value of the assignment.
+- Asking the student to be accountable in clarifying the reason for not completing the assignment; - Helping students develop better time-management skills; - Collaborating with other staff to prepare a calendar of major assignment dates for every class; - Planning for major assignments to be completed in stages, so that students are less likely to be faced with an all-or-nothing situation at the last minute; - Maintaining on-going communication with students and/or parents about due dates and late assignments, and scheduling conferences with parents if the problem persists; - In secondary schools, referring the student to the Student Success team or teacher; - Setting up a student contract; - Using counselling or peer tutoring to try to deal positively with problems; - Reviewing the need for extra support for English language learners; - Reviewing whether students require special education services; - Requiring the student to work with a school team to complete the assignment; - Providing alternative assignments or tests/exams where, in the teacher's professional judgement, it is reasonable and appropriate to do so; - Deducting marks for late assignments, up to and including the full value of the assignment.

 The window of opportunity for submission of work will be posted by the teacher and where possible, be established in consultation with the student.
 These deadlines will be clearly communicated to students and where appropriate to parents/guardians.
-The last day of this period of time will be deemed an absolute deadline.